thachnguyen/motion_detection/README.md

 A probabilistic model for detecting rigid domains in protein structures
 ========================================

 Compatibility
 -------------

-In short: CSB requires python 2.7 or higher.
+In short: MoDet requires python 2.7 or higher.